-In many ways, the posthuman gestures towards technology and cultural change, which, if not driven by, are at least inseparable from, technological and scientific development.
-However, it is equally clear that this is no one-way street.
-One could take one's cue from inspiring and provocative work by Neil Rhodes and Jonathan Sawday in The Renaissance Computer: Knowledge Technology in the First Age of Print (2000) or in Arthur F. Kinney's Shakespeare's Webs: Networks of Meaning in Renaissance Drama (2004), or in Adam Max Cohen's Shakespeare and Technology: Dramatizing Early Modern Technological Revolutions (2006).
-Shakespeare's own awareness of technological change in early modern culture takes place at a time when modern knowledge partitioning was not yet in place and thus interdisciplinarity or rather "transdisciplinarity" made a dialogue between early scientific investigation and humanistic study relatively simple.
-There was also no modern sense of technology but merely mechanical practices, tools, new instruments, machines and artefacts or "techniques".
-That technical and machinic metaphors are present in Shakespeare's work is obvious; but their ambiguity is also a reflection of a developing general cultural ambiguity towards the machinic human "other".
-Especially in such a mechanical environment as the theatre, the mixing of human and machine, and thus early modern forms of "cyborgisation", are never far away - a process that Cohen names "turning tech", by which he means the "description of the individual as a machine" (17).
-If the early modern age is the beginning of the homo mechanicus, and if early modern literature gives rise to something like the literary cyborg (as Sawday claims, in Fudge, Gilbert & Wiseman (1999): 171-195), there is also ambiguity about the distinction between nature and culture, the boundaries of the body, biology and spirituality, materialism and idealism, emotion and cognition.
-No wonder that cognitive and neurosciences are increasingly called upon to explain the cognitive cultural "map" of the early modern mind and "Shakespeare's brain" (cf. Crane, 2000).
-All these are attempts to demonstrate the continued if not increasing relevance of Shakespeare and the privileged relationship between early and late modern culture.
-One useful analogy here might be the image of "retrofitting", in the sense of creating an adaptability between old and new (technologies, and by analogy cultures and their readings), which thus represents a kind of reinforcing and bridging continuity.
-One further meaning of "Shakespeare and posthumanism" could be: retrofitting the early modern in this sense - combining technological change with continuity and cultural "ecology".
-Links are forged between the "first age of print" and that which presents itself as maybe the last age of print with its transition to digital and digitalised culture and the major conceptual reorientations this might bring.
-As Rhodes & Sawday put it:
+In many ways, the posthuman gestures towards technology and cultural change that, if not driven by, at least is inseparable from technological and scientific development.
+However, that this is no one-way street is demonstrated by works like Neil Rhodes and Jonathan Sawday's The Renaissance Computer: Knowledge Technology in the First Age of Print (2000), Arthur F. Kinney's Shakespeare's Webs: Networks of Meaning in Renaissance Drama (2004) or Adam Max Cohen's Shakespeare and Technology: Dramatizing Early Modern Technological Revolutions (2006).
+Shakespeare's own awareness of technological change in early modern culture takes place at a time when modern knowledge partitioning was not yet in place and thus interdisciplinarity or rather 'transdisciplinarity' made a dialogue between early scientific investigation and humanistic study relatively simple.
+There was also no modern sense of 'technology' but merely mechanical practices, tools, new instruments, machines and artefacts or 'techniques'.
+That technical and machinic metaphors are present in Shakespeare's works is no secret; but their ambiguity is also a reflection of a developing general cultural ambiguity towards the machinic human 'other'.
+Especially in such a mechanical environment as the theatre the mixing of human and machine, and thus early modern forms of 'cyborgisation', are never far off - a process that Cohen names "turning tech", by which he means the "description of the individual as a machine".
+37 If the early modern age is the beginning of the homo mechanicus, and if early modern literature gives rise to something like the literary cyborg, there is also ambiguity about the distinction between nature and culture, the boundaries of the body, biology and spirituality, materialism and idealism, emotion and cognition.
+No wonder that cognitive and neurosciences are increasingly called upon to explain the cognitive cultural 'map' of the early modern mind and "Shakespeare's brain".39 All these are attempts to demonstrate the continued if not increased relevance of Shakespeare and the privileged relationship between early and late modern culture.
+One useful analogy here might be the image of 'retrofitting', in the sense of creating an adaptability between old and new (technologies, and by analogy cultures and their readings) which thus represent a kind of reinforcing and bridging continuity.
+Reading Shakespeare through and with CPH is about 'retrofitting' the early modern in this sense - combining technological change with continuity and cultural 'ecology'.
+Links are forged between the "first age of print" and that which presents itself as maybe the last age of print with its transition to digital and digitalised culture and their respective major conceptual reorientations.
+As Rhodes and Sawday put it: